aquaris-dev/aquaris-dev.github.io/contribute.md

 ### Report bugs

 We put a lot of effort into building our releases, but we'd always like to be better.

+If you are using a officially supported device, please report bugs at the LineageOS [JIRA issue tracker](https://jira.lineageos.org) for the corresponding device project.

-Please report bugs on the [GitHub issue page](https://github.com/aquaris-dev) for the corresponding device project, and we can look into it ASAP!
+Please report bugs on the [GitHub issue page](https://github.com/aquaris-dev) for the corresponding device project if it is a unofficial project, and we can look into it ASAP!

 Supplying good bug reports (logs, screenshots, reproduction steps) helps us to track down issues.

 ### Improve the code

-Since we're an open source project, you can help out by submitting a patch either as a pull request to our GitHub [repo/organization](https://github.com/aquaris-dev) for WiP projects (devices etc.) or to the LineageOS [Gerrit](https://review.lineageos.org/#/q/status:open) instance for officially supported projects.
+Since we're an open source project, you can help out by submitting a patch either as a pull request to our GitHub [repo/organization](https://github.com/aquaris-dev) for WiP projects (devices etc.) or a patch to the LineageOS [Gerrit](https://review.lineageos.org/#/q/status:open) instance for officially supported projects.

 ### More information